 One of our guides told me that they had made an offering of eggs Saturday morning at the church to help prevent the storm from affecting the conference.
 The eggs are brought along with an envelope with the prayer request to the nuns at the local church.

-I am not sure what was more scary the runners being out in the storm or them running in between cars on a main road.
+I am not sure what was scarier the runners being out in the storm or them running in between cars on the main road.
 One thing I have learned about Manila is traffic is crazy!
 It can take anywhere from 15 minutes to 3 hours to get someplace because traffic can get so crazy.

 I found it really interesting that in Manila they put out a warning to fold up all of the billboards in the city.
 They are brought together almost like curtains and brought down so the storm doesn’t affect them.
 I had never heard of this happening before.

 I am honestly not sure I want to google what it means to be a super typhoon.
-This category 2 storm was a bit nerve wracking to deal with let alone something that has earned the title of super storm.
+This category 2 storm was a bit nerve-wracking to deal with let alone something that has earned the title of a superstorm.

 Monday morning, I will be flying with a group of writers to Palawan to explore the island.
 Hoping for great weather and no more storms!